 Skip to main content

-Master of Education (Health Professions)
+Master of Education (Health Professions) Part-time

-Four Medicine and Nursing students working with a manikin in a bed on the mock hospital ward
+Four medicine and nursing students working with a manikin in a bed on the mock hospital ward

 Key course information